protocol/AbstractionLab/README.md

 ### Open Problems

 Open Problems can be posted [here](https://github.com/protocol/AbstractionLab/tree/main/OPEN_PROBLEMS) using [this template](https://github.com/protocol/AbstractionLab/commit/5660a19a0c3ec319d764550be0d6b9a87f502c8e).
-Open Problems can be formulated and improved via discussion on the [AbstractionLab Discussion Board]
+Open Problems can be formulated and improved via discussion on the [AbstractionLab Discussion Board](https://github.com/protocol/AbstractionLab/discussions).

 ### Projects